-Many recruiters struggle to accurately measure quality of hire.
-It’s often seen as being ambiguous and elusive after all isn’t everyone’s idea of quality subjective?
-But it really doesn’t need to be.
+The 2017 Talent Benchmarketing Report indicates that just 23% of recruiters measure quality of hire.
+It’s often seen as being ambiguous; after all isn’t everyone’s idea of quality subjective?
+But it really doesn’t need to be elusive.

-As you’ll see it’s not just possible to measure it, if you know what to measure, it’s actually really simple.
+If you know what to measure, it’s actually really simple to track.
 And when it’s recorded accurately it can be improved accordingly.